senzing-garage/knowledge-base/gists/air-gap-senzing-environment/README.md

 ### Add Docker support to Senzing project

-Before installing docker support on an air-gapped system Senzing needs to be installed and a Senzing project needs to be created.
+Before installing Docker support on an air-gapped system Senzing needs to be installed and a Senzing project needs to be created.
 Instructions for this are at
 [Install - Air Gapped Systems](https://senzing.zendesk.com/hc/en-us/articles/360039787373-Install-Air-Gapped-Systems)